warrenrobert127/note-taker/README.md

   MIT-License

   ## Questions
-  If you have any questions about this projects, please contact me directly at cwpardue@gmail.com.
-You can view more of my projects atwarrenrobert127@gmail.com.
+  If you have any questions about this projects, please contact me directly at warrenrobert127@gmail.com.
+You can view more of my projects at https://github.com/warrenrobert127/note-taker.